Factoria-F5-Git/continuous-delivery-playground/docs/04-building-and-packaging-the-application.md

-# Lab 4: Continuous integration - Building and packaging the app
+# Lab 4: Continuous integration - Step 2: Building and packaging the app

 The goal of this lab is to show you how to add a stage in our pipeline to build and package the app.